Batkid: Batkid Day

 At the end of the day Batkid was taken to San Francisco City Hall where the largest of the crowds gathered in the thousands for a rally.
 He was given the key to the city by San Francisco mayor Ed Lee.
 He also received a video tweet from President Barack Obama at the White House as part of the effort.
 The U.S. Justice department's U.S. Attorney Melinda Haag "unveiled" indictments for both the Riddler and the Penguin with conspiracy charges.
 He was also presented with a Federal Bureau of Investigation "raid jacket", and a S.F.
 Police Department cap.

-Batkid: The Official Make-A-Wish Story is a ten-minute video produced and directed by John Crane Films located in the San Francisco Bay Area.
+Batkid: The Official Make-A-Wish Story is a ten-minute video written, produced and directed by John Crane Films located in the San Francisco Bay Area.
 Director John Crane and crew of 12 staged and captured all of the action using three primary cameras, Go Pros, and roving cameras.
+John Crane also served as Executive Producer for Batkid Begins which used his written segments and footage extensively and was purchased by Warner Brothers.